-A new election debate: Should India take from the rich, give to the poor?
+New election flashpoint: Should India take from the rich, give the poor?

-As India enters the second half of its giant election, wealth distribution has emerged as a central campaign flashpoint — and a battering ram for PM Modi to target the opposition.
+As India enters the second half of its giant election, wealth distribution has emerged as a central campaign faultline — and a battering ram for PM Modi to target the opposition.

 New Delhi, India — As the world’s largest — and one of its most unequal — democracies votes in a mammoth national election, a new debate has gripped the campaigns of both Prime Minister Narendra Modi’s ruling Bharatiya Janata Party (BJP) and the opposition Congress party.